Today I spend most of my time migrating a database. Luckily the version-controlled with Liquibase. Liquibase prmotes on its website as:

 Working with liquibase is straightforward, but nothing prevents you from locking yourself.
 The must-know commands of liquibase are:

-1. update or for those using the maven plugin liquibase:update.
-This command executes all changesets which are not yet marked as executed.
+.
+This command executes all changesets which are not yet marked as executed.sync

-2. sync or maven liquibase:sync.
-Marks all local changesets as executed in the database.
+.
+Marks all local changesets as executed in the database.status

 The basic workflow looks like this.
-Liquibase basic workflow You start developing your changes, check what to apply with status.
-Execute the updates with update and then mark the changes as executed with sync.
+You start developing your changes, check what to apply with status

 Oh shit, I synced, not executed changes!